Whatsapp Icon

 Emphasizing the Positive

 Focus on the positive aspects of your situation when possible.
 For example, you might share how losing your hair has led you to discover new accessories or styles you like.
 Or perhaps, talk about how the experience has brought you closer to those who support you.
-"Losing my hair was tough, but it's given me the opportunity to experiment with different scarves and hats, and I've discovered a new look I really enjoy."
+"Losing my hair was tough, but it's allowed me to experiment with different scarves and hats, and I've discovered a new look I enjoy."

 Resources and Support Groups